Spin-2 Green's Functions on Kerr in Radiation Gauge: Black hole perturbation theory

-solves $(\E h)_{ab}=0$ whenever $\O^\dagger \Phi = 0$.
-A metric of this form is said to be of ``reconstructed form''.
-In fact, one can show \cite{HT1} that under suitable global decay assumptions at $\sI^+$, \emph{all} solutions to the homogeneous EEs can be put into reconstructed form, up to a zero mode, $\dot g_{ab}$, meaning an infinitesimal perturbation within the Kerr family, see appendix \ref{app:D}, and a pure gauge perturbation, $({\mathcal L}_X g)_{ab}$.
+In Kerr, one can show \cite{HT1} that under suitable global decay assumptions at $\sI^+$, \emph{all} solutions to the homogeneous EEs can be put into reconstructed form, up to a zero mode, $\dot g_{ab}$, meaning an infinitesimal perturbation within the Kerr family, see appendix \ref{app:D}, and a pure gauge perturbation, $({\mathcal L}_X g)_{ab}$.
 Namely, assume that in a suitable gauge the metric perturbation has a Bondi-type decay near $\sI^+$, i.e., we have in the Kinnersley NP frame,

 as $r \to \infty$ at fixed retarded KN coordinates $(u,\varphi_*,\theta)$.
 Furthermore, assume that -- possibly after subtracting a zero mode -- all the coefficients of \eqref{eq:hdec} in a $1/r$ expansion have a square-integrable decay as $u \to -\infty$.
 Then, if $(\E h)_{ab} = 0$, there exists a ``Hertz potential'' $\Phi \circeq (-4,0)$ solving $\O^\dagger \Phi = 0$, a zero mode $\dot g_{ab}$, and a gauge vector field $X^a$ such that